WestDRI/slides/content/r_gis_brc/_index.md

 ## <center>Angular CRS</center>
 {{<br size="1.5">}}

-An angular CRS contains a datum, an angular unit, and references such as a prime meridian (e.g. the Royal Observatory, Greenwich, England).
+An angular CRS contains a datum, an angular unit & references such as a prime meridian (e.g. the Royal Observatory, Greenwich, England)
 {{<br size="2">}}

 In an angular CRS or GCS: